POORY-AZARE/php.teamwork/README.md

 ### Feature 1

-Include more detailed information about Feature 1 here.
+People will come to our website and search about brands, models, and the car types include fuel, hybrid or electricity cars.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ### Feature 2